Generating Use Cases for Smart Earbuds

 Ethnographic Research

-• Listening to music while exercising
+• Listening to music during exercise

-• Active noise cancellation for traveling
+• Active noise cancellation while traveling

 Translating Findings into Design Insights